 Ridley Fenix Alloy 105 Review

-The Ridley Fenix Allow 105 is a bike for aggressive racers who want bent-over positioning and a compact, aerodynamic geometry that’s still powerful enough for top speeds and hill climbs.
-This bike also excels at absorbing shock and creating a comfortable ride for endurance cyclists, thanks to its diamond shape frame.
+The Ridley Fenix Allow 105 is a bike for aggressive racers who want a bent-over riding position and a compact, aerodynamic geometry that’s still powerful enough for top speeds and hill climbs.
+This bike also excels at absorbing shock and creating a comfortable ride for endurance bike cyclists, thanks to its diamond shape frame.

 The Ridley Fenix Alloy 105 uses a Fenix A, Triple Butted Hydroformed 6061-T6 Aluminum frame.